Frequently Asked Questions for Roz Wound Up Classes

 Why are some of Roz Wound Up Classes less expensive than others?

 Class prices are based on a number of factors.
-The length of a class and my level of involvement are the key factors.
-To make the distinctions clear I have labeled my classes “live” or “self-guided.”
+The length of a class and the time spent creating the classroom resources is the key factor.

 A “self-guided” class is one that students can register for and start at any time, working at their own pace.
 I monitor the class on a less frequent basis.
 After the first offering of the class I create an FAQ.
 I find this document answers most student questions, but every class includes a section where students with remaining questions can post a question for me.

-In both types of class students can post and interact with other students indefinitely.
+In all three types of class students can post and interact with other students as long as the classroom platform is in operation.

 Can I share my class membership with friends?